Patterns vs. Patients: Evaluating LLMs against Mental Health Professionals on Personality Disorder Diagnosis through First-Person Narratives: Limitations

 \section{Limitations}

 This study has several limitations.
-First, humans and LLMs were compared on the textual diagnostic modality only, whereas actual psychiatric assessment is inherently multimodal; clinicians rely on visual cues, affect, prosody, and interactional dynamics that are absent in text transcripts.
-Accordingly, the human experts in our experiment reported difficulties in relying solely on text without seeing the patient.
+First, humans and LLMs were compared on the textual diagnostic modality only, whereas actual psychiatric assessment is inherently multimodal, which could explain the human expert's comparatively lower performance and low inter-rater reliability in this strictly textual format.
 However, given the rapid post-COVID rise of remote medicine, as well as the more recent surge in AI-driven therapeutic chatbots, the textual modality may gain prominence in the future.
-The second limitation is that the sample comprised only seven narratives.
-Although small, this sample size reflects a deliberate trade-off necessitated by the depth of the data and the substantial cognitive and time demands of human experts.
-The fact that this study was conducted within a specific cultural context may also be considered a limitation.
-This is because the diagnostic approaches of human experts and the narrative styles of patients may not be generalizable to other populations.
-Future research should explore whether these findings remain consistent across different cultural settings.